My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Almost every man in The Coterie died in World War I.

 Lady Diana was considered the most beautiful woman in British Society.
-I found her fascinating and picked up her book, Autobiography; The Rainbow Comes and Goes; The Lights of Common Day; Trumpets from the Steep.
+I found her fascinating and picked up Autobiography: The Rainbow Comes and Goes.
 It is a good book that depicts her struggles for independence from her parents, her life during the war, the loss of her friends, and her life married to Duff Cooper.

 Like all the boys in The Coterie, I fell a little in love with her.